ArtCraftCode/ravelry/README.md

 ## API keys

 API keys must be configured in the gem setup.
-You can do this anywhere in your application before the code is executed:
+You can do this anywhere in your application before you make API calls using the gem.

 ```ruby
 Ravelry.configure do |config|